Last Updated: 02 July 2026

 Benefits of Vrikshasana

-- improves the body’s balance
+- improves balance and stability

 Who Should Avoid Vrikshasana?